TerryGoodwin/NMMAMP-ExtraMuseum/readme.md

 back again.

 ## To Do
-A lot...

-* Write a Java app to act as a configurable frontend for ROM collections so you don't have to use RetroArch's menus
+Not that much anymore!

 * Add button mappings per core/system so they make more sense.
 * Extend RetroArch core and ROM scripts to allow drag-and-drop of single files
+* macOS version, as this is all just ADB commands anyway...
+* A GUI so it's not all just ADB commands in scripts!

 ## License

 Copyright 2021 Terry Goodwin

-No copyrighted from Namco or My Arcade content is included or distributed here!
-All scripts and artwork is entirely original.
+No copyrighted content from Namco or My Arcade is included or distributed here!
+All scripts and artwork are entirely original and written/created by me.

+Any screenshots or videos you may see showing copyrighted artwork being used in the frontend is for illustrative purposes only - none of it is included here.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to